Fast and Scalable Inference for Spatial Extreme Value Models

+The posterior mean estimate of $s$ is $-7.7$ with a posterior standard deviation of $1.54$.
+While there is some evidence in the simulation studies that the Laplace approximation tends to overestimate $s$ at small values (Figures~\ref{fig:sim-true-vs-est}(g) and~\ref{fig:sim-maps-true-s-patchy}), this only suggests that the true posterior estimate of $s$ could be even smaller.
+Hence, it would appear that the conditional (i.e., spatially-varying) GEV distribution fitted to these data is in fact light-tailed, thus essentially reducing to a Gumbel distribution~\citep[e.g.,][]{youngman22}.
+This stands in contrast to the heavy-tailed marginal distribution of the extreme value observations shown in Figure~\ref{fig:case-study-obs-hist}.

-The posterior means and standard deviations of model parameters at each location are plotted on the top and middle panels of Figure \ref{fig:case-study-pos-maps}.
-Spatial patterns are observed for the values of $\widehat{a}(\xx) = E[a(\xx) \mid \yy]$ and $\widehat{b}(\xx) = E[b(\xx) \mid \yy]$ across the region, with higher values of $\widehat{a}(\xx)$ and lower values of $\widehat{b}(\xx)$ at the center of the study region.
-We note that the uncertainty is higher for both $a(\xx)$ and $b(\xx)$ at the coordinates near $(-85, 35)$, where data is most sparse.
-Plotted in the bottom panel of Figure \ref{fig:case-study-pos-maps} are the posterior 10\% return level estimates $\widehat{z}_{10}(\xx) = E[z_{10}(\xx) \mid \yy]$ and their corresponding uncertainty levels.
+The posterior means and standard deviations of model parameters at each location are plotted in Figure \ref{fig:case-study-pos-maps-mean-a}, \ref{fig:case-study-pos-maps-sd-a}, \ref{fig:case-study-pos-maps-mean-b}, \ref{fig:case-study-pos-maps-sd-b}.
+Spatial patterns are observed for the values of $\widehat{a}(\xx) = E[a(\xx) \mid \yy]$ and $\widehat{b}(\xx) = E[b(\xx) \mid \yy]$ across Canada, with higher values of $\widehat{a}(\xx)$ and $\widehat{b}(\xx)$ in the Rocky mountains region in British Columbia and south of Alberta.
+We note that the uncertainty is higher for $b(\xx)$ in southern Nunavut and the southeast of Northwest Territories, where data is most sparse.
+Plotted in Figure \ref{fig:case-study-pos-maps-mean-q} and \ref{fig:case-study-pos-maps-sd-q} are the posterior $10$-year return level estimates $\widehat{z}_{10}(\xx) = E[z_{10}(\xx) \mid \yy]$ and the corresponding standard deviations.